Elevation rules framework

 - Click on

-...and choose to create a rule - All metadata for the event will be pre-populated and you can choose how you would like to match the application and what elevation policy to apply.
+...and choose to create a rule - All rule metadata will be populated and you can choose the attributes:

 - Save the rule